Is a Correction Looming Ahead? Alcoa Corporation (AA)

 AA Market Performance

-AA stocks went down by -1.57% for the week, with the monthly jump of 16.73% and a quarterly performance of 58.97%, while its annual performance rate touched -9.92%.
-The simple moving average for the period of the last 20 days is 3.92% for AA stocks with the simple moving average of 12.12% for the last 200 days.
+AA stocks went up by 0.27% for the week, with the monthly jump of 10.31% and a quarterly performance of 40.11%, while its annual performance rate touched -14.31%.
+The simple moving average for the period of the last 20 days is 1.74% for AA stocks with the simple moving average of 13.48% for the last 200 days.

 Analysts’ Opinion on Alcoa Corporation (NYSE:AA)